It comes down to a simple rule.

-If a business invites you to their shop to sell you goods or services, it needs to make sure you have a safe and enjoyable experience.
-If the business violates safety rules and you get hurt?
-Then a Tampa Slip and Fall lawyer can help you recover what was taken.
+If a business invites you to their shop to sell you goods or services, its owners/employees need to ensure that you have a safe and enjoyable experience.
+But what if a business violates safety rules and you get hurt?
+Then a Tampa slip and fall lawyer can help you recover what was taken.

 Specifically, Florida law requires a business or property owner to:

-Keep their premises in a reasonably safe condition, Fix dangerous conditions on their property that the business knew about or should have known about, and Warn customers of dangerous conditions.
+Keep his or her premises in a reasonably safe condition, fix dangerous conditions on the property that the business knew about or should have known about, and warn customers/visitors about any dangerous conditions.

-If the business owner or property owner does not fulfill these requirements, then the owner acted negligently and you may have a personal injury case.
+If a business or property owner did not fulfill these requirements, then he or she acted negligently — and you may have a personal injury case.

 Your Free Slip and Fall Injury Claim Evaluation

 The first step is to get a free case evaluation with a slip and fall lawyer in Tampa, Florida.
-Simply give us a call at 813-554-3232, or fill out the contact form below.
-We will have one of our tampa injury lawyers contact you to discuss your slip and fall accident case and claim value.
+Simply give us a call at 813-530-1087 or fill out the contact form below.
+We will have one of our Tampa injury lawyers contact you to discuss your slip and fall accident case and claim value.

 Initial Steps Our Tampa, Florida Slip and Fall Injury Lawyers Take in Every Case

-Remember, a slip and fall happens at a building the defendant controls.
+Remember, a slip and fall happens at a building the owner (aka the defendant) controls.
 A wily corporation can remedy the problem or otherwise destroy evidence, making a personal injury case that much more difficult to prove.

 A slip and fall attorney is a type of personal injury attorney who specifically knows how to take on big businesses like a restaurant or a grocery store.